 What does doing less look like?
-This was a question that someone asked me this week (thanks Linda!).
-I write and talk a lot about the idea of doing less; my sign-off tag is Do Less, Be More, Play Bigger.
+This was a question someone asked me the other week as I write and talk a lot about the idea of doing less and slowing down.

 We have been obsessed with productivity long before we had smartphones.